 IT Resume - Guide & Examples

-IT Professional Resume - How-To Guide and Examples
+IT Professional Resume - Samples & How to Guide

 Every business has technology needs in the globally-connected world of the 21st century, and IT technicians keep everything running smoothly.

 If you want a secure job that involves problem-solving and working with technology, this is a great career to get into.
 Your skills will always be valued.

 Responsibilities and duties of an Information Technology Specialist include:

 - installing and maintaining computer systems and networks

 - setting up computer workstations, including peripheral devices

 - installing and configuring software and its functions

 - optimizing the performance of hardware and software